-The iPhone 11 has a Liquid Retina Display that it debuted in the iPhone XR.
-The resolution is 1,792 x 828 pixels, and at 6.1-inches diagonally equates to 326ppi.
+The iPhone 11 has a Liquid Retina Display that debuted the previous generation in the iPhone XR.
+The resolution is 1,792 x 828 pixels, and, at 6.1-inches diagonally, equates to 326ppi.
 For comparison, the pro models have 458ppi with their OLED screens.

 The Liquid Retina HD LCD panel also offers the same True Tone and Wide Color Display (P3) features as its OLED counterparts, but is a bit less bright.

-The bezel around the outside of the screen is slightly thicker than the pro models, but still qualifies as an edge-to-edge display.
+The bezel around the outside of the screen is slightly thicker than in the pro models but still qualifies as an edge-to-edge display.

-The iPhone 11 features a dual-lens 12-megapixel rear camera array, featuring a wide-angle camera lens and an ultra-wide-angle camera lens.
-The ultra-wide-angle lens is an f/4.2 lens that features a 120-degree field of view and 2x optical zoom.
+The iPhone 11 has a dual-lens 12-megapixel rear camera array with wide-angle and ultra-wide-angle lenses.
+The ultra-wide-angle lens is an ƒ/4.2 lens with a 120-degree field of view and 2x optical zoom.

 The iPhone 11 also has a new low-light mode that allows the user to take brighter pictures with reduced noise and improved clarity in low-light environments.